 I really enjoy doing simple science experiments with kids.
-They learn so much from the experiments and it gets them excited about science.
-As a teacher, I love the questions that kids come up with and wonder.
+They learn so much from the experiments and it gets them excited about science as they learn about the world around them.

-We wanted to know what would happen if we split the stem and put each end in a different color.
-To find out, with a few of the flowers I cut the bottom of the stem in half and put each end of the stem into a different color.
+To find out, with a few of the flowers, I cut the bottom of the stem in half and put each end of the stem into a different color.
 You can secure the flowers with a bit of tape.

 It is always fun to have kids predict what they think is going to happen.
 With me, some kids thought that the stem would change color, others thought that the coloring would kill the flower.

 This experiment is not immediate.
 You will have to wait a little while before the colors come through strong on the flowers.

 This is a great chance for children to learn that science sometimes takes time.
 The great thing is, if children keep checking on their flowers and observing them throughout the day, they will notice a light bit of color come through fairly fast.

 In a very short period of time, we began to notice that the flowers were beginning to change!
 In less than an hour, we could already see some pink and blue.

 By the next morning, everyone was excited to see the results!

 All of the flowers had clearly changed color.
 The longer we left them the darker the colors became.

 I like that with this simple science experiment, children had to wait for the final results – which is like real scientists and science experiments.